A Pete the Cat FREEBIE! Posted on 17 Aug 09:58 , 0 comments

-Today I am excited to share a brand new Pete the Cat Match Sets freebie, and also to tell you about my newest book in the Wiggles series, “Wiggles’ First Day of School.”
+Today I am excited to share a Pete the Cat Match Sets freebie, and also to tell you about my Wiggles book, “Wiggles’ First Day of School.”
 We have been working hard all summer with one of our wonderful illustrators, Laurel Lane, trying to get this new book just right, and I love the way it came out!
 And the Pete the Cat freebie is a good one!
 More details to follow below.
-I am also posting the calendar book updates for those of you that are doing the calendar books with your classes and want to use the updated “Write the Date” pages for 2012.

 * Putting their own things away rather than leaving them laying on the floor.

 * Using just a small amount of glue.

 * Using words like “please” and “thank you.”

 * Using quiet voices inside, and saving the loud voices for outside playtime.

 * Asking to use the restroom before it’s “too late.”

 * Asking questions about a topic rather than telling stories, etc.